Search

 Learning outcomes:The objectives of the course are to enable delegates to:

-• state the meaning of six common prefixes, six common root words and six common suffixes (long term this ‘toolkit’ will enable them to break down technical terms into understandable sections);
+• State the meaning of six common prefixes, six common root words and six common suffixes.
+(Long term this ‘toolkit’ will enable delegates to break down technical terms into understandable sections.);